ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/2nd Level/Carter's Neural Cooling.md

 - **Duration**:
 	- 10 turns.
 - **Effects**:
 	- You psychically cool your brain, increasing [[Neural Heat]] dissipation but requiring additional [[Psyfocus]] to cast psycasts.
-For the duration of the psycast you have the following effects:
+For the duration of this psycast you have the following effects:
 		- You dissipate an additional 3 [[Neural Heat]] per turn.
 		- All psycast's [[Psyfocus]] cost is increased by 35% (rounded up).
 - **Upcasting**: